 As of February 2017, child support is not deducted from social assistance payments.

 Child support provides an ongoing income source that improves your family’s financial security and includes both parents in the financial support of their children.
-Support agreements and orders can remain in effect until your child is 18 or has completed school, even post-secondary school.
+Support agreements and orders can remain in effect until your child is 18 or has completed school (including post-secondary school).

 A Family Support Worker can assist by answering child support questions and referring individuals to the appropriate agencies that can assist with pursuing child support.

-The government of Ontario has also set up a website where you can set up a child support agreement online.
+The government of Ontario also has a website where you can set up a child support agreement online.

 Spousal support, which is money for the parent rather than for the child, is a financial resource that the Ontario Works Act says must be pursued wherever possible.
 We will help with this process, and will review this requirement with you.